adlogics/themoodboard-moodboard_builder/README.md

 <h1><b>THEMOODBOARD WEB APP</b></h1>

 Designed and developed a moodboard builder.<br>
-This is a frontend-only moodboard app built with HTML, CSS, and JavaScript, allowing users to visually organize notes, images and text — without storage or database support.
+This is a moodboard app built with HTML, CSS, and JavaScript, allowing users to visually organize notes, images and text — without storage or database support.

 <br>
 WHAT IS A MOODBOARD?<br>